Shadowbeetle/play-next-episode/README.md

 **sub_language**: if you wish to watch the movie with subtitles

 both of them use the 2 letters abbreviations such as 'en', 'es', 'de' 'fr', 'hu', 'hr'.
 If none of them is specified, vlc's default settings are applied.
-External subtitle files are not taken into account by the script!
+If only one subtitle file is present next to a single video file, it will be used.

 ## Controlling what to play next